Public performance reports

 Resource Plans are prepared each year by all council Resources to outline the key developments they intend to take forward in the year.
 Performance and actions relating to economic development can be found in the Community and Enterprise Resource Plan.

 Twice a year, performance reports are presented to council committees on progress against the Resource Plans.
-In addition, reports detailing progress against the Council Plan Connect Priorities are prepared - see Quarter 2 (September) for performance reports for further information.
+In addition, reports detailing progress against the Council Plan Connect Priorities are prepared - see Quarter 2 (September) and Quarter 4 (March - year end) for performance reports for further information.

 More information on our outcomes can be found in the Council Plan Connect and also the Annual Performance Spotlights.